karmingc/careeers/docs/design.md

 ## Animation

 For our animation, we use [react-spring](https://www.react-spring.io/).
 In short, while it is possible add duration or easing prop, React Spring leverages native physics and feels natural by default.
+Additionally, please take a look at the performance [tab](https://www.react-spring.io/docs/props/performance).
+It will be useful in the long run in understading how each animation does not require re-render per frame.

 Unless specified otherwise, please follow these animations for consistency.